janevalencia/nextjs-ssr-comments/README.md

 5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
 6. Start adding styles to the top of the page and work down.
 Only move on to the next section once you're happy you've completed the area you're working on.

-## Deployment Tips
+## Deployment

 As mentioned above, there are many ways to host your project for free.

-Our recommend hosts are:
+Our recommended hosts are:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/) (recommended, if you are following this particular solution)